 National monuments emphasize the conservation of an area’s unique natural, historic and cultural heritage, and provide protections from future oil and gas leasing claims and commercial development.
 Designation as a national monument permanently protects watersheds and water quality, conserves fish and wildlife, enhances air quality, and provides opportunities for healthy outdoor recreation for more than three million annual visitors.
 National monument designations honor existing rights and are managed with local input.

 After years of working to secure additional protections for this region, we were thrilled to be part of the celebration.
-The Monument currently encompasses 346,177 acres of U.S. Forest Service lands and San Gabriel Mountains Forever is actively participating in the development of the management plan for the monument, which will improve access and recreational amenities, and protect our rivers and habitat.
-This work is being done in partnership with our stakeholders who have been passionate supporters of these efforts.
+The Monument currently encompasses 346,177 acres of U.S. Forest Service lands and we actively participated in the development of the management plan for the monument, which will improve access and recreational amenities, and protect our rivers and habitat.
+This work has been done in partnership with our stakeholders who have been passionate supporters of these efforts.
 We are also working on additional protections for the region.